 Vice President / Funeral Director

 Jon is a 2002 graduate of Worsham College of Mortuary Science in Wheeling, Illinois.
 He is a licensed funeral director in Iowa and Illinois and is a licensed life insurance producer in Iowa.
-Jon is a member of the Iowa Funeral Director's Association, the Illinois Funeral Director's Association, the National Funeral Director's Association and the Mississippi Valley Funeral Director's Association.
+Jon is a member of the Iowa Funeral Director's Association, the Illinois Funeral Director's Association and the Mississippi Valley Funeral Director's Association.
 He is also a member of Asbury United Methodist Church in Bettendorf and the Lions Club of Eldridge.
 Jon and his wife, Debra, have two daughters and a son.

 Scott A. Brown